 Directly shape the direction of our games!
 We will give you frequent prototype builds of new projects, and involve you in one or more rounds of private beta-testing prior to release.
 We will make these available to you via our Discord server.
 Your feedback directly impacts where we go and what projects we work on.
 Includes previous reward levels.

 I also create tools and services to help indie game developers lift themselves up.
 For example, I've created a "Critical Canvas" Discord server for gamedevs to get feedback on their game art, and a guide to getting self-published on the Switch.

-Since 2010, we've shipped several games for PC and Android, ranging from simple quiz-style games to adventures and space-shooters.
-You can see all our finished games here.
+Since 2010, I've shipped several games for PC and Android, ranging from simple quiz-style games to adventures and space-shooters.
+You can see all my finished games here.

 Keeping our games free (and open-source) is part of our core values.
 We strive to create games that are enjoyable and fun, not ad-riddled games that are optimized to empty your wallet.
 You can find our projects here on GitHub.

 Why I Started a Patreon PageI've been creating games, mostly alone (or in really small teams) for the last decade.
 It's been a great start working on something I've dreamed of since I was a child.
 I achieved some incredible results, like creating a kids Android app with over 10k downloads.

 I also really like creating tools and services to help other game developers.
 It's really satisfying to help someone and see them succeed with their current/dream project.

 But it isn't all fun and games.
 Over time, I realized that I run into the same problems again and again:

 1) I can only go so far if we're self-funded.
 I've spent money on web-hosting, art, and other costs when needed.
 Without funds, we can only go so far.
 We can only make games that don't require a lot of in-game content or fancy graphics; we can't easily publish to Steam or iTunes, or make projects accessible to a wider audience.